The ultimate guide to eating this delectable condiment.

 Chicken noodle soup maybe the most consumed broth in the world.
 If you’ve had a cold or the flu, you’ve had chicken soup.
 It’s so synonymous with helping people feel better there’s a series of self-help books called chicken soup for the soul.
 Asian cuisines are all over the combination of chicken and noodles floating in broth.

-The Vietnamese noodles soup is chock full of cloves, star anise, coriander seed, fennel, cinnamon, black cardamom, ginger and onion.
+The Vietnamese noodle soup Pho is chock full of cloves, star anise, coriander seed, fennel, cinnamon, black cardamom, ginger and onion.
 It’s also made from boiling meat bones, so it’s packed with nutrients and minerals and other goodies like collagen.
 If you haven’t tried it yet, head down to your local Vietnamese and give it a go.

 Other options include Jitang (Chinese chicken noodle soup) and Bakso (the Indonesian variety).

 This classic English soup is so popular in the UK it’s even had a weather phenomenon named after it (a real “pea souper” is a very heavy fog).
 Made with ham hock and bacon bones, it’s a hearty, meaty soup coloured a vivid green by the peas.
 If you love this soup, here are some Asian options.

 Asian alternative: Chinese winter melon and pork rib soup

 This delicious soup is also a healthy one.
 Winter melon is high in dietary fibre which can improve blood sugar levels and reduce cholesterol and lipid levels, rich in vitamin B1 and B2 and high in potassium salt.
 The pork rib adds some richness of flavour and a delicious meaty punch.